victorpostea/classwork/notes/python-tutorial.md

 Corey Schafer has an excellent [python tutorial for beginners](https://www.youtube.com/playlist?list=PL-osiE80TeTskrapNbzXhwoFUiLCjGgY7).
 Watch each video and take notes in this file.

-As you watch the video, it is recommended that you type out what Corey types.
-Even if you don't really understand what is happening.
+As you watch the video, have a code editor open and type out what Corey types.
+Run the code and modify the code.
+Do this even if you don't *yet* understand what is happening.

 The videos are on average 20 minutes long.
 Commit to watching one video after school for the first two weeks. **This tutorial is meant to serve as an introduction and to show you what is possible in a programming language**.
 Understanding and mastery come from daily practice.